What you need to know

 Protocols While Visiting an Office

-Because our team members appreciate the collaboration, tools, and camaraderie that they experience when they are working together in our offices, Manion will begin a phased process for our team members to return to our offices beginning this fall.
+Because our team members appreciate the collaboration, tools, and camaraderie that they experience when they are working together in our offices, Manion will begin a phased process for our team members to return to our offices once it is safe to do so.

 - All visitors visiting the Manion office are required to report to reception and identify themselves and are required to complete a COVID-19 pre-screening questionnaire.
 Active COVID-19 screening is a requirement in Ontario under the current Provincial Health Authority directives.

 - Visitors will be asked to provide their name, telephone number, email address, date and time of visit, and name of the host.
 This information will be logged at reception and used to assist with any contract tracing efforts in the event of an outbreak.